-What Causes It?
+What Causes Short Cycling?

 Short-cycling occurs when heat becomes trapped in the main body of the furnace, called the plenum.
 This happens most often because of a clogged air filter in the duct return, which cuts off the flow of cool air that is supposed to circulate through the furnace.
 When heat becomes trapped in the furnace, the temperature rises to dangerous levels pretty quickly.
 This activates the limit switch, which is a safety device that shuts off the furnace to protect it.
 This doesn’t solve the root problem, though.
 When the furnace reactivates, it overheats again and shuts down again.
 The cycle continues like this until the system breaks down.

-The Effects of Short-Cycling
+The Effects of Port Charlotte Short-Cycling